 From our experience talking to actuarial teams all over the world, it seems that often actuaries are highly valued, but not fully understood.
 The actuarial department is held separate from the business, a black box that’s almost mystical in nature.
 Numbers go in and numbers come out but the how and why is ignored by everyone except those with in-depth understanding.
 The shame of this is that life insurance companies are not fully realizing the powerful strategic potential of their actuarial team.

 What we’ve also seen, is that it’s not really anyone’s fault.
 The reasons are many and have been developing over a long time.
-Actuarial modelling is complex, it takes years to understand its intricacies and not everyone in an insurance carrier could possibly understand them.
+Actuarial modeling is complex, it takes years to understand its intricacies and not everyone in an insurance carrier could possibly understand them.
 On top of this, high demand for their skills (still one of the lowest unemployment rates of any profession in the United States), combined with antiquated tools, means actuaries spend a lot of time on building models, not analyzing them.
 This leads to them being underestimated.
-Despite being highly capable analysers, they are pigeonholed as just number-crunchers.
+Despite being highly capable analyzers, they are pigeonholed as just number-crunchers.

 It should be noted that building models is and will remain important, but the balance needs to be right.
 We would argue that even more potential lies in the other skills inherent in their professional training.
 These skills all lend themselves to the business side of insurance - increasing margins, and driving growth.